Merin-Philamin-Mathew/Date_with_React/IGNITING OUR APP/Notes.md

 - Can you have a project with only the package-lock.json?
 No.

 - The package.json is used for more than dependencies - like defining project properties, description, author & license information, scripts, etc. The package-lock.json is solely used to lock dependencies to a specific version number.

+- u dont have to push nodemodules in git( as it is heavy)
+    - with package.json and package-lock.json we can recreate the nodemodules
+    * npm install